Mountain weasel: Behavior

 The mountain weasel is capable of climbing, running, and swimming.

 Their long bodies and short legs allow them to be very agile.
 Altai weasels are generally nocturnal, but may hunt during daylight.
 Although solitary, they communicate with each other visually and vocally.
 This animal has extremely good vision.
 They also communicate by sound to warn of possible predators, to protect their territories, and when mating.
 When threatened, they emit a loud chirring sound and excrete a foul, pungent odor from their anal glands.

 Food habits

-The mountain weasels are strict carnivores; some other animals in the suborder Canifornia are omnivores.
+The mountain weasels are strict carnivores; some other animals in the suborder Caniformia are omnivores.
 They primarily feed on pikas and voles; they have an important ecological role in reducing or limiting the population numbers of these rodents.
 Muskrats, rabbits, ground squirrels, small birds, lizards, frogs, fish, and insects are also found in their diet.

 Predation

 Although no predators for this species have been reported, their main predators likely are large birds.